biokraft/my-cursor-framework/01-Cursor-for-Everyone/04-Custom-Modes-Tailoring-Cursor-to-You/04c-Mode-Spotlight-MDP.md

     *   "Convert this single large file into a multi-file documentation system with a main README."
     *   `@folder/` "Read this folder and suggest a better structure, then create a README.md to serve as an index."

+## ✅ When to Use MDP Mode

+This mode is ideal when you need to:
+-   Organize content across multiple files and folders.
+-   Create documentation that others will navigate and use.
+-   Build knowledge bases or technical reference guides.

 ---

 [⬅️ Back to Learn Mode](./04b-Mode-Spotlight-Learn.md) | [Up: Custom Modes](./README.md) | [Next: Mode Spotlight: Research ➡️](./04d-Mode-Spotlight-Research.md)